umtakcn/EndtoEndDevOps/README.md

 ![resim](https://user-images.githubusercontent.com/60771816/120790206-4e293d80-c53b-11eb-8b94-53777c0be260.png)

-Our Sonarqube should look like this after we test the source code of application;
+Our SonarQube should look like this after we test the source code of application;

 ![resim](https://user-images.githubusercontent.com/60771816/120790282-6a2cdf00-c53b-11eb-8c71-adab1b74dce5.png)